Structure Your Web Pages To Rank Better In Google

 3. Page Heading

 The page heading is the headline of your page.
 It should be written for both the human and the computer so crafting is important.
 It is typically the biggest and boldest sentence on the page so the first impression matters.
 You want it to be easy to understand, relevant, and specific to the page focus.
-For this page, I may use: “A Full Service Lawn Mowing & Lawn Care Company in Smithville, Maine.”
+For this page, I may use: “A Full Service Lawn Mowing & Lawn Care Company in Smithville, Maine”.
+Again, make sure your page headings are unique to each page of your website.

 4. First Sentence of Copy